piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 Using a Node.js `mediasoup-client` endpoint allows the AI service to participate through the same WebRTC model as the other clients.
 The service can:

-- consume selected Producers;
+- consume selected Producers
-- publish one or more generated tracks;
+- publish one or more generated tracks
-- pause or resume dynamically;
+- pause or resume dynamically
-- replace tracks;
+- replace tracks
-- collect WebRTC statistics;
+- collect WebRTC statistics
-- exchange metadata through DataChannels;
+- exchange metadata through DataChannels
-- react to transport failures;
+- react to transport failures
-- reconnect through the same client lifecycle.
+- and reconnect through the same client lifecycle

 This can be useful for:

-- conversational voice agents;
+- conversational voice agents
-- live transcription;
+- live transcription
-- translation;
+- translation
-- meeting assistants;
+- meeting assistants
-- moderation systems;
+- moderation systems
-- audio classification;
+- audio classification
-- sentiment or event detection;
+- sentiment or event detection
-- real-time media transformation.
+- or real-time media transformation

 Again, raw RTP may be the better choice for some high-throughput processing pipelines.
 The advantage here is not that WebRTC should replace every backend